allpro/form-manager/README.md

 ## TODO

 FileManager is fully functional.
-I used it in my last project, _but_ I did a major update last month when I decided to put it on Git.
-The tests will find whether the update created any bugs.

-The core functionality is working, as can be seen in the demos.
-Therefore you can use this in a project right now.
+I have used it in multiple projects.
+**However, this version is still undergoing refinement so it's _possible_ that some temporary bugs may appear.**

+Over the next weeks I'll add tests to confirm that everything is working, and continues to work as specified when I do updates.

+I'll also complete the documentation, which is currently a work-in-progress.

-Just check back regularly for updates.
+If you are already using FM, check back regularly for updates.

-**These tasks need to be completed before I set the version to 1.0.0.**
+**Once these tasks are completed I'll bump the version to 1.0.0.**

-- Add tests for all functionality, for confidence it is production-ready.
-- Add and improve documentation.

 ## Built With